Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Motion Planning for CAVs in Mixed Traffic with Model Predictive Control

 where $\eta \in \RRplus$ is the learning rate and $\bbsym{\theta}^{(j)}$ denotes the estimate of $\bbsym{\theta}$ at iteration $j \in \NN$ of the algorithm.

 Therefore, given $L$ sample trajectories over the estimation horizon, the moving horizon IRL procedure for learning \HDV{2}'s objective weights is summarized as follows.
-At each time step, we start with an initial weights $\bbsym{\theta}^{(0)}$, and at each algorithmic iteration $j$, the gradient $\nabla \LLL_{\bbsym{\theta}^{(j)}}$ of the objective function in \eqref{eq:opt-phi} with respect to $\bbsym{\theta}$ at $ \bbsym{\theta} = \bbsym{\theta}^{(j)}$ is computed and used to update the estimate of $\bbsym{\theta}$ by \eqref{eq:pgd}.
-The steps are repeated until convergence or a maximum number of iterations is reached.
+At each time step, we start with initial weights $\bbsym{\theta}^{(0)}$, and at each algorithmic iteration $j$, the gradient $\nabla \LLL_{\bbsym{\theta}^{(j)}}$ of the objective function in \eqref{eq:opt-phi} with respect to $\bbsym{\theta}$ at $ \bbsym{\theta} = \bbsym{\theta}^{(j)}$ is computed and used to update the estimate of $\bbsym{\theta}$ by \eqref{eq:pgd}.
 For more details, the readers are referred to \cite{ziebart2008maximum} on maximum entropy IRL and to \cite{Le2022cdc} on moving horizon implementation.